 Doctor of Medicine (Research) - MD(Res)

-The MD(Res) is a two-year (or part-time equivalent) research programme specifically designed for clinically-qualified trainees.
-These provide clinical specialists the opportunity to work in a unique multidisciplinary environment alongside world leaders in cancer research and clinicians from The Royal Marsden.
+The MD(Res) is a research programme specifically designed for clinically-qualified trainees, lasting a minimum of two years (or part-time equivalent).
+These provide clinical specialists the opportunity to work in a unique multidisciplinary environment alongside world leaders in cancer research and clinicians from The Royal Marsden NHS Foundation Trust.

 NIHR Clinical Lectureship